TAGGED AS: Best and Worst, Fantasy

 Jason (Michael Angarano), an American teenager, is a huge fan of Hong Kong cinema and old kung-fu movies.
 While browsing...
 [More]

-Critics Consensus: There's pacing problems, but Ladyhawke has an undeniable romantic sweep that's stronger than most fantasy epics of its ilk.
+Critics Consensus: There are pacing problems, but Ladyhawke has an undeniable romantic sweep that's stronger than most fantasy epics of its ilk.

 Upon breaking out of a dungeon, youthful thief Phillipe Gaston (Matthew Broderick) befriends Capt.
 Navarre (Rutger Hauer), a man with...
 [More]